Excerpt from The Crucial Voice: Chapter 5 What Is the Problem? Why Children Get Left Behind

 The takeover of our education policy and practices at the exclusion of “us” in the process has not been a result of the “business-model”; it has been a result of a greed-driven, self-serving society.
 It has brought more education wars: competition in opposition to cooperation, choice against commonality, rigor versus flexibility.
 Stop.
 The collateral damage has been too great.

-The system has failed to show understanding of the learning environment that 89dd4de0e80a965b6d93a07100f7af0dneeds to be created in classrooms and in communities to provide what children need to be educated to their fullest potential.
+The system has failed to show understanding of the learning environment that needs to be created in classrooms and in communities to provide what children need to be educated to their fullest potential.
 We have unknowingly created another “gap”—the wisdom gap.
 It is reminiscent of the story of the old man picking up starfish on the beach and throwing them back.
 A young boy thinking it foolish tells the old man, “it doesn’t matter; they’ll wash up again tomorrow.”
 The old man flings one far into the sea and says, “It mattered to this one.”
 That story didn’t just demonstrate that we can save one at a time; it also expressed the vision of the elder passing on wisdom to our youth.

 Wisdom comes from knowledge, experience, and understanding.
 It comes with time.
 And as John Taylor Gatto expressed in Dumbing Us Down: The Hidden Curriculum of Compulsory Schooling, “without children and old people mixing in daily life, a community has no future and no past, only a continuous present” (2005, 21).
 Gatto originally wrote that book in 1992 and used the term “pseudo-community.”
 In far too many places today, our “present” is no different from our past.
 Our nation is at risk.